#534 – From Running Amazon for Lego to Private Label to Agency Success

 Silas:

 agency.
 I took time off and I was working out during the cold cold plunge thing turn vegetarian, that’s another story Like.
 And I just slowly started feeling better and better and I could feel my energy come back.
 And then this guy called Rasmus Dignis, who is now my co-founder.
 He reached out to me and he’d reached out to me also a year earlier.
-And then he reached out again, super persistent, because he’d listened to me on the series seller podcast and he was like, do you want to go for a coffee?
+And then he reached out again, super persistent, because he’d listened to me on the serious seller podcast and he was like, do you want to go for a coffee?
 And I was like, yeah, we can go for a coffee.
 And I just started out having super open, honest discussion with him.
 I’m like I’ve been in a bad place.
 I don’t want to work so much.
 Right now I’m building myself up.
 We can start working together one day a week on one brand.
 That turned into two days a week, that turned into three days.
 Now we’re working together four days a week and I think it’s important to for me to note here we have a four day work week.
 I’m never going to work five days a week in my life again because the efficiency I have right now and effectiveness when I make decisions is just on a different level.
 So that is the ambition with everything that we do, and then we just got to automate our way to be able to scale, because I think you can do that nowadays with everything that’s happening with technology.
 But yeah, we met through you, so thank you for that.
 I actually brought a little present here.

 Bradley Sutton: